MoellJ/rabbitmq-website/docs/oauth2.md

 }
 ```

-if RabbitMQ node's `resource_server_id` is equal to `finance`, the plugin will compute the following sets of scopes:
+if RabbitMQ nodes `resource_server_id` is equal to `finance`, the plugin will compute the following sets of scopes:

 - `finance.read:primary-*/*/*`
 - `finance.write:primary-*/*/*`